wragge/diy-headline-roulette/readme.md

 6. Click on the pencil icon to edit the file.
 7. Look for the **'YOU MUST EDIT THIS SECTION'** message in the `script.js` file and add the details of your game as described in the [customisation section](#customisation-guide) below.
 8. Click on the 'Commit changes' button to save your details.
 9. That's it!
 Your hew game will be available at the address -- http://**[your Github user name]**.github.io/**[your repository name]**.
-For example, my user account is 'wragge' and I created a version of this repository called 'forecasters-demo', so you can find it online at http://wragge.github.io/forecasters-demo/ .
+For example, my user account is 'wragge' and I created a version of this repository called 'canberra-headline-roulette', so you can find it online at [http://wragge.github.io/canberra-headline-roulette/](http://wragge.github.io/canberra-headline-roulette/).

 ## Customisation guide